 While kudzu bugs do not bite, they can irritate human skin by their body secretions which are often confused for bites.
 The irritation often leaves a stain which subsides after a few days.
 Like other overwintering pests, the kudzu targets home in the fall when the temperatures begin to drop.
 To prevent the kudzu and other pests like stink bugs and boxelder bugs from trying to enter your home, make sure to seal any cracks in your home where insects can sneak in.
 Insects are especially fond of entering homes via cracked window frames and exposed areas around doors.

 It is key to remember to remove any air conditioning units in windows as that is a common point of entry for stink bugs.
 While doing your best to block points of entry will decrease your chance of a stink bug or kudzu bug infestation, it is difficult to completely prevent the insects from entering your home if they target your property in high numbers.
 Be sure to contact a professional pest control company like Ehrlich for the best advice and control solutions.

-For more information on the kudzu bug’s stinky cousin, check out our stink bug infographic here.
+For more information on the kudzu bug’s stinky cousin, check out our post about stink bugs.